Alexiiius/AWS-Tomcat10/README.md

 - `deleteStack.sh`: This script deletes the CloudFormation stack using the AWS CLI.
 It also assumes that the AWS CLI is installed and configured, and that the stack name is 'Tomcat10'.

+- `app`: This is the test application that is compiled and deployed on Tomcat as part of the CloudFormation stack creation.
+Its a simple 'hello world'.

 ## Usage

 1. Make sure you have the AWS CLI installed and configured with a profile named 'default'.